 With MCAs, your payments couldn’t be any more different from a traditional loan.
 Instead of monthly payments, you may have payments taken from your monthly or daily credit sales or bank account.

-Additionally, if your merchant cash advance is based on your debit and credit card sales and receivables, you’ll typically have a percentage taken out instead of a fixed amount.
+Additionally, if your merchant cash advance is based on your debit and credit card transactions and receivables, you’ll typically have a percentage of future credit card sales taken out instead of a fixed amount.
 This can be helpful during times when sales are down, but that also means it’ll take you longer to pay off the debt.

-If you have an ACH merchant cash advance, which is based on the income and expenses in your bank account, the daily or weekly payment may be a fixed amount.
+If you have an ACH merchant cash advance, which is based on the income and expenses in your bank account, the daily or weekly payment amount may be a fixed.

-While bank loans are generally better than merchant cash advances, they can take several weeks or even months to close.
-If you don’t necessarily need the funding quickly, this may not be a big deal.
+While bank loans are generally better than merchant cash advances, the approval process and loan closing can take weeks or even months.
+This may not be a big deal if you don’t necessarily need the funding quickly.
 You’ll generally get your loan as a lump sum once the process is complete.
 But if you’re in a bind financially, it may take too long.

-On the flip side, merchant cash advances have a much shorter application process.
+On the flip side, merchant cash advance companies a much shorter application process.
 MCAs can fund within a day or two after you’ve applied and been approved.

 This speed can give merchant cash advances a big advantage when compared to bank loans.
 But remember, there are trade-offs that borrowers have to make to get that speed, and the costs may not be worth it.